 The Vice Provost is eager to facilitate help for all students who wish to explore academic issues and concerns.
 Students may contact the Office of the Vice Provost and Dean for Undergraduate Education by visiting Lecture Center 30, by calling (518) 442-3950, or by email to UGEducation@albany.edu.

 Undergraduate study is offered through the faculties of each of the separate schools and colleges comprising the University.

 The College of Arts and Sciences provides all undergraduates with study in most of the disciplines within the liberal arts and sciences.
 Those students wishing to explore many of these areas in depth may become majors within the college.
 Graduates of the College of Arts and Sciences may apply for graduate-level teacher certification preparation programs in the School of Education.

-The School of Business offers programs in accounting and business administration, well as a Faculty-Initiated Interdisciplinary Major with a concentration in financial market regulation.
+The School of Business offers programs in accounting and business administration, and digital forensics as well as a Faculty-Initiated Interdisciplinary Major with a concentration in financial market regulation.
 Admission to these programs is competitive, open only to the best-qualified students and including specific courses outlined in the School of Business section of this bulletin.

 The School of Criminal Justice offers a multi-disciplinary degree program, focusing on the study of criminal behavior and society’s response to it.
 Admission to this major is highly competitive, and students must complete specific requirements before applying for admission.

 The School of Education offers courses for undergraduates who are interested in education-related careers.
 College of Arts and Science undergraduate majors may apply to teacher certification programs at the graduate level.